Bristol Filton Airport: Closure

 Sections of the land that made up Filton Airfield were sold by BAE Systems for £120 million.

 Revival

-In the autumn of 2017, several hangars were re-opened as Aerospace Bristol, a museum about aerospace and the heritage of aerospace manufacturing in Bristol.
+In late 2017, several hangars were re-opened as Aerospace Bristol, a museum about aerospace and the heritage of aerospace manufacturing in Bristol, including a purpose-built hangar for Concorde G-BOAF, the last Concorde to be built at Filton.

 Current situation

 The former airfield site has been earmarked by South Gloucestershire Council for 2,675 new homes.
 This new suburb, to be called Brabazon, is being developed by YTL Corporation and will begin construction in 2020 with the first residents arriving in 2021.
 As of 2023, parts of the old runway have already been dug up, and construction on areas that were formerly taxiways and aprons is well underway, as the development continues.